 Senior cat peeing outside the litter tray: what to check and when to speak to your vet

-Disclaimer: This article is for general education and isn’t a substitute for veterinary advice.
-If your cat seems unwell, in pain, or you’re worried, speak to your vet.
+Disclaimer: This article is for educational purposes only and is not a substitute for professional veterinary advice.
+If your cat seems unwell, in pain, or you are worried, speak to your vet.

 Peeing outside the litter tray is a common issue in older cats and is often linked to comfort, access, stress, or a health change worth checking.